moveit/moveit.ros.org/documentation/contributing/future_projects/index.markdown

 ## MoveIt-OMPL Planning Interface

 Currently, MoveIt supports the OMPL planning library via a C++ based binding system in the package `ompl_interface`.
 This should be deprecated in favor of a plugin-based system, that eases configuration of different planners within OMPL.
 In effect, the plugin allows new planning algorithms derived from the abstract Planner API in OMPL to be loaded via a yaml file.
 It also allows users to easily create new planning configurations for existing planning algorithms in OMPL via such a yaml.
-Most of the work for this is already done and has been used extensively in ROS Indigo.
+Most of the work for this is already done and has been used extensively in the latest versions.
 This is a great project for someone who wants to better understand the connection between MoveIt And OMPL.

 - More information can be found [here](https://github.com/ros-planning/moveit/issues/117)
 - The new system needs to be documented in tutorials